quii/learn-go-with-tests/README.md

 * [OS exec](os-exec.md) - An example of how we can reach out to the OS to execute commands to fetch data and keep our business logic testable/
 * [Error types](error-types.md) - Example of creating your own error types to improve your tests and make your code easier to work with.
-* [Context-ware Reader](context-aware-reader.md) - Learn how to TDD augmenting `io.Reader` with cancellation.
+* [Context-aware Reader](context-aware-reader.md) - Learn how to TDD augmenting `io.Reader` with cancellation.
 Based on [Context-aware io.Reader for Go](https://pace.dev/blog/2020/02/03/context-aware-ioreader-for-golang-by-mat-ryer)

 ## Contributing